 Employee's Payroll Identification Number.

-Board Office - Indicates the city and state of the RRB district office responsible for adjudication of the employee's claims.
-You can locate the nearest RRB district office by either visiting our website at www.rrb.gov or by calling our toll-free Help-Line at 1-877-772-5772.
+RRB Office - Indicates the city and state of the RRB field office responsible for adjudication of the employee's claims.
+You can locate the nearest RRB field office by either visiting our website at www.rrb.gov or by calling our toll-free Help-Line at 1-877-772-5772.